StanilDimitrov/MoviesAPI/README.md

 ### Project Purpose

-Simple web API application which provides CRUD operations for creating, reading, updating and deleting of movies.
+Simple web API application which provides CRUD operations: creating, reading, updating and deleting of movies.
 The API also suppots filtering, sorting and pagination.